openstack-infra/zuul/doc/source/user/config.rst

 groups of node types once and referring to them by name, job configuration may be simplified.

-Nodesets, like most configuration items, are globally unique, though a nodeset may be defined on multiple branches of the same project as long as the contents are the same.
+Nodesets, like most configuration items, are unique within a tenant, though a nodeset may be defined on multiple branches of the same project as long as the contents are the same.
 This is to aid in branch maintenance, so that creating a new branch based on an existing branch will not immediately produce a configuration error.

 .. code-block:: yaml